Co-Op Program

 Will I Be Paid?
 Do I Get Course Credit?

 Yes, Co-Op positions are paid by the company.
-Yes, you will receive 2, 4 or 6 units for taking the required Co-Op course, BISP 182 Cooperative Education and Analysis, during fall, winter, and spring.
+Yes, you will receive 2, 4 or 6 units for taking the required Co-Op course, BISP 182 Cooperative Education and Analysis, during fall, winter, and spring quarters.

 Can International Students Apply?

 Some Co-Op companies hire international students.
-Each company has a different policy around sponsorship.
-All undergraduate students are encouraged to apply.
+Each company has a different sponsorship policy.

 How Can I Strengthen My Resume Before Applying?

-Make an appointment with a career coach at the Career Center to review your resume.
+Make an appointment on Handshake with a career coach at the Career Center to review your resume and cover letter.

 Your annual BioCAP membership includes access to diverse, workforce-ready talent from one of the world’s consistently top-ranked universities.
 Our team will work with you for a personalized, targeted marketing approach where we promote your Co-Op positions directly to the student populations you want to hire.
 Your brand will gain visibility across campus with your company logo used in all of our program materials.
 You will be invited to exclusive events on campus to interact with faculty, students, and leaders across the life sciences community.